Shipping courier delivering ecommerce packages

 (Length x Width x Height) / Rate = Dimensional Weight

+Sometimes carriers will also include the actual weight of the package in their calculation.
 In essence, lightweight bulky items will usually be charged by dimensional weight, and small heavy packages charged by their actual weight.

 2. Consider the Destination

+Understandably, the further a package must travel, the more expensive shipping will cost.
 As a result, an ecommerce business based in Los Angeles, California, may provide different shipping fees to customers in California, the rest of the US, and other countries.

-3. Check Different Carriers' Costs
+3. Compare Different Carriers’ Costs

 Ecommerce shipping companies will often charge different amounts for the same shipment.
 For this reason, it's worth shopping around for the best price.